List of journalists killed during the Russo-Ukrainian war

-As of 16 May 2023, at least 15 civilian journalists and media workers have been killed in the line of duty since the Russo-Ukrainian War began in 2014.
-Six have been Russian, four Ukrainian, one Italian, one American, one Lithuanian, one Irish and one French.
+As of 16 May 2023, at least 17 civilian journalists and media workers have been killed in the line of duty since the Russo-Ukrainian War began in 2014.
+Six have been Russian, four Ukrainian, one Italian, one American, one Lithuanian, one Irish and three French.

 An initial wave of journalist fatalities occurred in the early stages of the war in Donbas in 2014, starting with Italian journalist Andrea Rocchelli and his interpreter, Russian activist Andrei Mironov.
 In the following four months, four Russian journalists in the company of Russian separatist forces were killed by Ukrainian fire, as was one Ukrainian journalist in an incident that both sides in the conflict blamed on each other.
 Two pairs of killings led to legal proceedings: In Rocchelli and Mironov's deaths, Ukrainian National Guard member Vitalii Markiv was tried in Italy for allegedly ordering the strike.
 He was convicted but later exonerated.
 In the deaths of Russian journalists Igor Kornelyuk and Anton Voloshin by mortar strike, captured Ukrainian Army pilot Nadiya Savchenko was tried in Russia for allegedly ordering the strike.
 She was convicted and subsequently freed in a prisoner exchange with Ukraine.
 The relationship between Russian journalists and separatist forces became a subject of controversy.

 A second wave of deaths began with the full-scale Russian invasion of Ukraine in 2022.
 Yevhenii Sakun, a Ukrainian, was the first journalist killed in that phase of the war, a victim of a Russian airstrike on the Kyiv TV Tower on 1 March 2022.
 Six more journalists have been killed by Russian soldiers, including four shot and one killed by shelling.
 The dead include American documentarian Brent Renaud, Ukrainian photojournalist Maks Levin, and most recently Lithuanian documentarian Mantas Kvedaravičius.

 In addition, at least six Ukrainian journalists have been killed outside the line of duty or under ambiguous circumstances and at least seven journalists have been killed while serving in the Armed Forces of Ukraine or the Russian separatist forces in Donbas.

 Civilian journalists killed in the line of duty

-Fifteen journalists and media workers are listed by the Committee to Protect Journalists's database as of 1 June 2022 as having been killed in the Russo-Ukrainian War—seven in the war in Donbas in 2014–2015, eight in the full-scale Russian invasion of Ukraine in 2022.
+Eighteen journalists and media workers are listed by the Committee to Protect Journalists's database as of 1 June 2022 as having been killed in the Russo-Ukrainian War—seven in the war in Donbas in 2014–2015, ten in the full-scale Russian invasion of Ukraine in 2022.
+As of 11 October 2024, at least 18 civilian journalists have been killed in the line of duty according to the National Union of Journalists of Ukraine.